iodigital-com/figex/README.md

 4. Run `java -jar "path to figex jar" -c "path to your config"`

 ## Config file

+See the example config in the `samples` directory.

 - `figmaFileKey`: The key for the figma file.
 You can obtain it from any Figma URL, the section in `>>` and `<<` is the key: `figma.com/file/>>dqsg8P1c2ayjNJPyPYmv4X<<`
 - `modeAliases`: Aliases for the modes.
 FigEx sees modes only as there IDs, e.g. `8124:0` and `8124:1`.
 You can defined aliases here for your convenience.
 There is no way to look up the name for a mode from the free Figma API, so you need to figure out what is what.